I guess it’s not officially summer yet, but lately Chris and I have been living like it is.

 So I had to wonder if foil packets would work for the grill, since I hate to go anywhere near the hot oven during the humid summer months.

-Great news: I’ve found foil packets are perfect for grilling!
+Great news: foil packets are perfect for grilling!

-And the method I’ve come up with is easy and fool-proof, so I’ve never ended up with charred or scorched fish and veggies.
+And this method is easy and fool-proof, so I never end up with charred or scorched, stuck-to-the-grill fish and veggies.

 I’ve been loving this Grilled Coconut-Lime White Fish Packet dish lately, packed with fresh summer veggies: corn, zucchini, and shallots.